7 minute read

 Address: 169.45.246.141

-and voilà, it works like a charm without specifying the nameserver that we want to use.
-The coredns detected that the request belongs to the zone custom, and automatically forwarded the request to the specific nameserver defined.
+And voila, it works like a charm without specifying the nameserver that we want to use.
+CoreDNS detected that the request belongs to the custom zone and automatically forwarded the request to the specific nameserver defined.

-Let’s execute another request with the nslookup in debug mode, to other webservice (mx00.opentlc.com) that belongs to the DNS zone configured (opentlc.com):
+Let’s execute another request with nslookup in debug mode, to another webservice (mx00.opentlc.com) that belongs to the configured DNS zone (opentlc.com):

 $ nslookup